palantir/phishcatch/README.md

 **Optional configurations:**
 - **display_reuse_alerts**: Display pop-up alerts on the endpoint when reuse is detected.
 The default setting is `true`.
+- **enable_debug_gui**: Allow debug GUI access.
+The debug GUI shows the current config, currently cached data (usernames, password hashes, etc.), and allows for manual config override.
+The default setting is `true`.
+- **enable_manual_password_entry**: Allows the user to manually populate password hashes in the PhishCatch GUI, in addition to capturing them from corporate domains.
+The default setting is `false`.
+- **extra_annoying_alerts**: Enables endpoint alerts that require user interaction in order to proceed.
+The default setting is `false`.
+- **faq_link**: Enables a FAQ button in the PhishCatch GUI that links to an arbitrary URL.
+If not present, no button will be displayed.
+- **ignored_domains**: Configure sites that should be ignored.
+Usernames and passwords entered into sites on this list will NOT be hashed, stored, compared, or generate alerts.
+If not present, no domains will be ignored.
+- **pbkdf2_iterations**: The number of PBKDF2 iterations used when hashing passwords.
+The more iterations used, the more difficult the hash will be to reverse, but will also require additional processing resources on the endpoint.
+The default setting is `100000`.
 - **registration_expiry**: The number of days that hashed passwords are cached locally.
 The default setting is `90`.
+- **repo_link**: Enables a "Source Code" button in the PhishCatch GUI that links to an arbitrary URL.
+If not present, no button will be displayed.
+- **url_sanitization_level**: Determines the verbosity of the URLs sent in reuse alert webhooks.
+See [policy-templates](https://github.com/palantir/phishcatch/tree/main/policy-templates#url_sanitization_level) for options.
+The default setting is `host`.

 Policy templates and further details are available at https://github.com/palantir/phishcatch/tree/main/policy-templates